 Sangria Granita: I took my favorite summer beverage and turned it into an icy cold grantia.
 Great for gatherings or sitting out on your deck with a book!

-Wine + citrus juice + freezer-time + fork = the best summer treat you could ask for.
+Wine + citrus juice + freezer-time = the best summer treat you could ask for.

 Now I have to ask… the Fifty Shades series.
 Have you read it?
 I succumbed and I have just 30 pages left of the last book and I swear so many times throughout these books I thought to myself; Oh-muh-lord-I-can’t-EVEN- believe-what-I’m-reading, yet I couldn’t put it down… in fact if you’ve just begun this series… you may need this granita to cool you off after.
 No joke.

 Okay so seriously my friends, smutty books aside, if you like sangrias you will LOVE this sangria granita.
-It literally takes a few minutes for prep and requires no more than a few hours in the freezer, a good forking (Did I just say good forking?) and you will be on your patio in no time, spoon in one hand, book in the other.
+It literally takes a few minutes for prep and requires no more than a few hours in the freezer, an occasional scrape and you will be on your patio in no time, spoon in one hand, book in the other.

 You’ll need a full-bodied wine.
 I like cab, but merlot would work too.
 Just pick your favorite to sip on.

 Measure 3/4 of a cup of wine.
-There’s something about the smell of wine in the early afternoon…that… makes me, umm, thirsty.
+There’s something about the smell of wine in the early afternoon…that… makes me thirsty.

 Pour it into a saucepan.

-Next add the turbinado sugar.
+Next add 1/4 cup plus 2 tablespoons (or 6 tablespoons) turbinado sugar.
 You could totally sub (get it, sub!
-Sorry it’s a Fifty Shades inside joke) with white sugar… but I think turbinado works well with the citrus flavors goin’ on here.
+Sorry it’s a Fifty Shades joke) with white sugar, but I think turbinado works well with the citrus flavors goin’ on here.
 Give this a stir and bring to a boil for a minute before removing it off of the heat to cool slightly.

-Squeeze (and strain) a 1/4 cup of juice out of an orange.
-Then squeeze the entire lemon and lime.
+Squeeze (and strain) a 1/4 cup of fresh squeezed orange juice e.
+Then squeeze the juice from an entire lemon and lime.